palak1012/Photo-Validation-System/README.md

           docker run -p 5000:5000 photo-validator

-      Then open http://localhost:5000 in your browser and test.
+      Then open http://localhost:5000 in your browser, upload an image and click validate button.

     (*) WITHOUT DOCKER